With a Twist (Todd Rundgren album)

-With a Twist... is a 1997 album by Todd Rundgren.
+With a Twist... is the sixteenth studio album by American musician Todd Rundgren, released on September 23, 1997 by Guardian Records.
 Asked to produce an album of new versions of his older singles, Rundgren decided to record the songs in Bossa nova style with elements of Exotica, complete with tropical bird call effects at the beginning of "Hello, It's Me" similar to Martin Denny's recording Quiet Village.
 Continuing the theme, Rundgren toured theaters with a replica of a tiki bar, the performers on a very small stage with selected audience members being seated at tables also on the theater stage, and being served drinks by the monitor engineer/bartender.
 The performers never acknowledged the larger theater audience, and the show ended when the last "bar patron" left the stage.

-A new version of "Love of the Common Man" from Faithful, done in a style similar to that heard here, was included on the later album One Long Year.
+A re-recording of "Love of the Common Man" from Faithful, done in a style similar to that heard here, was included on the later album One Long Year.

 Track listing

 All songs by Todd Rundgren unless otherwise indicated.